AI Glossary

 Policy

-A strategy, rule, or function that guides decision-making processes, commonly used in reinforcement learning to determine agent actions
+A strategy, rule, or function that guides decision-making processes, commonly used in reinforcement learning to determine agent actions.

 policyreinforcement learningdecision making+4